leoTiez/nucleosome-fpca/README.md

-# Functional Principle Component Analysis  for Nucleosome Data
+# Functional Principal Component Analysis  for Nucleosome Data

 Nucleosomes package the DNA in the spatially constraining nucleus.
 Consequently, their dynamics determine accessibility to the sequence and regulate other processes such as transcription and repair.
 Whilst much research effort